Investment Banking Visa Sponsorship Jobs in Connecticut

 Which visa types are most common for investment banking roles in Connecticut?

-The H-1B is the most common visa for investment banking analysts and associates in Connecticut, as these roles typically require a bachelor's degree in finance, economics, or a related field and qualify as specialty occupations.
+The H-1B visa is the most common visa for investment banking analysts and associates in Connecticut, as these roles typically require a bachelor's degree in finance, economics, or a related field and qualify as specialty occupations.
 Candidates from Australia may qualify for the E-3 visa.
 Those with extraordinary achievement in finance may explore the O-1A.
-Many candidates enter through OPT before their employer files an H-1B petition.
+Many candidates enter through OPT before their employer files an H-1B visa petition.

 Which cities in Connecticut have the most investment banking sponsorship jobs?